attowatt/frekvensHack/README.md

 ![](pictures/015.jpg)

-The main board has a green PCB soldered to it.
-Unsolder the green PCB.
+Remove the green PCB from the mainboard.

 ![](pictures/018.jpg)